SupercomputingWales/slurm_advanced_topics/_episodes/03-requesting-resources.md

 ~~~
 {: .language-bash}

-In the above Bash script pay attention to the *#SBATCH* entries, these are calls to `sbatch`, the program in charge to submit batch jobs to SLURM.
-This is where users specify how much resource to request.
-In this example the script is requesting: 5 tasks, 5 tasks to be run in each node (hence only 1 node), resources to be granted in the *c_compute_mdi1* partition and maximum runtime of 5 minutes.
+In the above Bash script pay attention to the *#SBATCH* entries, these are calls to `sbatch`,
+the program in charge to submit batch jobs to SLURM.
+This is where users specify how much
+resource to request.
+In this example the script is requesting: 5 tasks, 5 tasks to be run in
+each node (hence only 1 node), resources to be granted in the *dev* partition and maximum
+runtime of 5 minutes.

 The table below show some common `sbatch` commands (also shared with `srun` except for *--array*):
 <table style="width:100%">